microsoft/ODBC-Specification/ODBC 4.0.md

 Applications SHOULD call SQLCloseCursor/SQLFreeHandle on the nested handle when finished reading results.

-Unless the new [SQL_GD_CONCURRENT](#New-SQL_GD_CONCURRENT) bit within SQL_GETDATA_EXTENSIONS is specified, a subsequent call to SQLGetData or SQLGetNestedHandle with a different value of `Col_or_Param_Num` implicitly closes and frees the statement handle.
+Unless the [SQL_GD_CONCURRENT](#361-SQL_GD_CONCURRENT-bit-for-sql_getdata_extensions) bit within SQL_GETDATA_EXTENSIONS is specified, a subsequent call to SQLGetData or SQLGetNestedHandle with a different value of `Col_or_Param_Num` implicitly closes and frees the statement handle.
 If `SQL_GD_CONCURRENT` is specified, a subsequent call to SQLGetData or SQLGetNestedHandle does not affect the current statement handle.

 A subsequent call to SQLFetch, SQLFetchScroll, or SQLFreeHandle for the parent statement handle implicitly closes and frees the statement handle if it has not already been freed by the application.